jg925/ece3400_2019-team10/milestones/milestone4.md

 The software proved far more difficult than anticipated despite the hardware working properly.
 We integrated the software incrementally in order to aid in the debugging process.

 The first thing we did was completely revamp our DFS algorithm.
 As noted in the previous milestone, the TAs told us that using recursion and additional data structures like a stack array would probably cause us to run out of memory and cause our robot to fail.
 Thus, we wrote an iterative DFS using only structs that we defined.
 Similar to Milestone 3, we created a node struct that holds the position and direction that we always use to keep track of our current location and orientation, and a maze struct that holds a visited bit, a sent bit (for radio communication), and the direction the robot came from in order to reach that location, as well as the location of walls and navigable neighbors around the location.
 All of these fields use bytes so we can save space.
 The maze struct is used to make an 81 element array (because the final competition has mazes that are 9x9), with each element representing the location of a square in the maze.
 Part of the code is shown below.

 It is an iterative DFS, so we call dfs() once every time loop gets called.
+We only want to start moving if the button is pressed so that's why we have that first conditional in loop.
+Once the button is pressed, then we want to start the dfs.
+Then in dfs, we determine our current position and the walls around us, change the neighbors to recognize that we've visited the location, determine if we're done mapping the maze, and then look to move.
+If we can move, then we do; otherwise, we walk back using the information we've saved into the maze.
+Finally, in loop, when we return to (0,0), we halt.
+This integrates many things already: the DFS algorithm, the line sensors, the wall sensors, the green done LED, and the pushbutton.
+A video is shown below the code of this code working on a 4x4 maze.

 ```c
 void dfs() {